Maiko

 Used In

-Maiko powers the daemon in Charon - a USB keyboard pass-through device built on Raspberry Pi.
-The daemon uses Maiko actors to read input from multiple keyboards, map and translate key events, output USB HID to the host, and coordinate telemetry, IPC, and power management.
+Charon is a USB keyboard pass-through device built on Raspberry Pi.
+Its daemon uses Maiko actors to read input from multiple keyboards, map and translate key events, output USB HID to the host, and coordinate telemetry, IPC, and power management.
+Each concern is an actor; topics route events by type (key events, HID reports, commands, telemetry).

 Current State

 Maiko is battle-tested in the Charon project, where it runs continuously, but it's not yet production-grade.
-I'd describe it as solid for happy-path scenarios and insufficient for rainy days.
-Supervision is minimal, backpressure isn't handled, and improved error handling and recovery strategies are planned for 0.3.0.
+I'd describe it as solid for happy-path scenarios and still maturing for rainy days.
+Flow control with per-topic overflow policies is in place, supervision is minimal, and improved error handling and recovery strategies are planned.

 For now, Maiko demonstrates what it wants to be.
 That's the state I wanted to reach before sharing it with a wider audience.
 Want to help shape what comes next?
 See below.